 Another in the long line of talented funk acts to come out of Dayton, Ohio, Lakeside was formed around 1970 by members of two local groups, the Nomads and the Young Undergrounds.
-The group, consisting of members Otis Stokes, Thomas Shelby, Steve Shockley, Mark Wood, Tierneyer McCain, Norman Beavers, Marvin Craig and Fred Lewis won a contest that sent them to Chicago to record an ill-fated session for Curtis Mayfield's Curtom label.
-While the recording never materialized, the group had named itself Lakeside Express after a local newspaper.
+The group, consisting of members Otis Stokes, Thomas Shelby, Steve Shockley, Mark Wood, Tierneyer McCain, Norman Beavers, Marvin Craig and Fred Lewis was truly unique in that it essentially consisted of two groups: a stand up 4-man vocal group, and a full-on four person (later five person) funk band.

-With their name shortened to Lakeside, the group's 1978 party song "It's All the Way Live" shot to the top 5 on the R&B Charts and paved the way for their SOLAR album Shot of Love.
-This began a string of successful albums for the group and a basketful of great singles that have continued to receive airplay two decades later.
+With their name shortened to Lakeside, the group's 1978 SOLAR debut single, "It's All the Way Live," shot to the top 5 on the R&B Charts and paved the way for their SOLAR album Shot of Love.
+With group members actively shaping their musical direction, Lakeside began an Imperial Period of successful albums and memorable singles that have continued to receive airplay decades after their original release.
 Lakeside's gritty funk songs and hand-drawn album covers, portraying group members as pirates, G-Men, Arabian Knights, etc., gave them a unique position among the numerous soul/funk groups of that time.

-During the early 80s, Lakeside's members proved themselves to be fine songwriters, penning such funk gems as "Your Wish Is My Command," "Raid" and their biggest hit, "Fantastic Voyage" (later remade by Coolio).
+During the early 80s, Lakeside's musical party continued with such funk gems as "Your Wish Is My Command," "Raid" and their biggest hit, "Fantastic Voyage" (later remade by Coolio).
 But Lakeside also showed itself to be a legitimate soul group, most notably on a wonderfully gritty remake of the Beatles' "I Wanna Hold Your Hand," a cut that bore almost no resemblance to the pop classic original but which became one of the great soul songs of 1982.

 By Chris Rizik